Pinoy Big Brother: Kumunity Season 10: Kumuni-Test

 To determine this season's Ultimate Big 5, each Kumunity will compete in a three-part challenge referred to as the KumuniTest.
-In each challenge, a certain amount of points are put at stake; the winners of the first round will receive 25 points, the winners of the second round will receive 50 points and the winners of the final round will receive 75 points.
+In each challenge, a certain number of points are put at stake; the winners of the first round will receive 25 points, the winners of the second round will receive 50 points and the winners of the final round will receive 75 points.
 More challenges may be implemented if there is ever a tie between the scores of two or more Kumunities.
 The Kumunity with the most points at the end of the challenges will automatically be part of the Big 5.